 The rainy season includes the possibility of a tropical storm or hurricane occurring in our area.
 Before any weather emergency, citizens are requested to secure loose items around their property as well as pick up loose or stray limbs or debris that might pose potential hazards during a storm.
 Once the storm threat has passed and cleanup begins, the city encourages citizens to work with the Sanitation Department as they begin Picking Up the Pieces.

 The Residential Recycling Program is a single stream (all recyclables in one container) program for all single family and multi-unit locations with 1-4 units that began on June 29, 2015.
 Recycling collections will occur on a designated day every other week.

 Alley collection of recyclables began on Monday, January 25, 2016, for customers who currently have trash collection in the alley.
 Collection of recycling, either alley or at the curb, will continue to occur on your designated recycling day.

-Sanitation customers were mailed 2017 recycling calendars in the mail around the middle of December.
+Sanitation customers were mailed recycling calendars for the upcoming year around mid-December.

 Until then, customers are encouraged to keep track of their recycling collection days by printing a personalized zone calendar or using the free St. Pete Collects mobile app.

 Customers may recycle glass, aluminum and steel cans, steel jar lids, milk & juice cartons, drink boxes, plastics #1-7, newspapers, magazines, mail, shopping ads, windowed envelopes, mixed paper and cardboard in the container provided.
 A monthly fee of $2.95 has been added to customers' utility bills.
 For more information, visit www.stpete.org/recycle.